Sweet Potato Fries with Maple Balsamic Sauce

-Peel the sweet potatoes and cut into long, half inch wedges.
+Peel the sweet potatoes and cut into long, half-inch wedges.

 Toss with the olive oil and maple syrup until evenly coated.

-Spread the sweet potatoes on parchment lined baking sheets or in a glass baking dish and sprinkle with the remaining ingredients.
+Spread the sweet potatoes on a parchment lined baking sheets or in a glass baking dish and sprinkle with the remaining ingredients.

 Cover with tin foil and bake at 375 degrees F for 45 minutes.
 Removed the foil and bake for another 15 minutes until the wedges are crispy and beginning to caramelize.